scaomath/galerkin-transformer/README.md

 [![Pytorch 1.8](https://img.shields.io/badge/pytorch-1.8-blue.svg)](https://pytorch.org/)

 TL;DR:
 The new attention operator is `(QK^T)V` or `Q(K^TV)`, whichever doing matmul gets the layer normalization, i.e., `Q, K` get layer normalized in local attention, as for `K, V` in global attention.
 No softmax, no layer normalization is applied afterward.
-This is called a scaling-preserving simple attention.
+This is called a scale-preserving simple attention.
 Combining with proper feature extractor and decoder, it is extremely powerful in learning PDE-related operators (energy decay, inverse coefficient identification).

 For details please refer to: